 Despite continued claims that the Iranian regime and military assets have been destroyed by US-Israeli strikes coming from the White House, drones and missiles continue to wreak havoc across the Middle East.

-While President Trump's end goal in the war remains unclear, his plan for bringing the regime to its knees is about as clear as it gets, after dropping an estimated $5.6 billion in explosive ordinance on the country in just the first two days, per Washington Post.
+While President Donald Trump's end goal in the war remains unclear, his plan for bringing the regime to its knees is about as clear as it gets, after dropping an estimated $5.6 billion in explosive ordinance on the country in just the first two days, per The Washington Post.

-Proving the famous line that 'history repeats itself, first as tragedy, then as farce,' the University of Chicago's Professor Robert Pape believes that Iran's tactics indicate that Trump is sleepwalking into the same trap that led to the death of around 2000 US soldiers in Vietnam.
+Proving the famous line that 'history repeats itself, first as tragedy, then as farce', the University of Chicago's Professor Robert Pape believes that Iran's tactics indicate that Trump is sleepwalking into the same trap that led to the death of around 2,000 US soldiers in Vietnam.

 Advert

-This is in spite of the rather heavily weighted balance of casualties, with seven US service personnel dying in the last week and a half, while more than 1200 people have died in Iran as a result of continuous US-Israeli bombardments.
+This is in spite of the rather heavily weighted balance of casualties, with seven US service personnel dying in the last week-and-a-half, while more than 1,200 people have died in Iran as a result of continuous US-Israeli bombardments.

 But despite the casualty figures being heavily one-sided, Pape says that increasing the geopolitical risk in the war is exactly what Iran wants.